LearnWeb3DAO/Layer2/README.md

 [Overview of different Scaling Solutions](https://www.youtube.com/watch?v=9pJjtEeq-N4)

 ## The ETH network ugprade and Layer 2's
-As we get closer to the ETH network upgrade (previously referred to as Eth2), a common question to ask is "will layer 2's still be relevant?"
+As we get closer to the ETH network upgrade (previously referred to as Eth2), a common question to ask is "will Layer 2's still be relevant?"

 The short answer is yes.